DinGo42/TaskForAbyss/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) or https://dingo42.github.io/Task/ with your browser to see the result
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result